nodelibraries/enhanced-abort-controller/docs/api/index.md

 ## Main Classes

-- [EnhancedAbortController](/api/controller) - Enhanced abort controller with timeout and disposal support
+- **EnhancedAbortController** - Enhanced abort controller with timeout and disposal support
-- [EnhancedAbortSignal](/api/signal) - Enhanced abort signal with registration and promise support
+- **EnhancedAbortSignal** - Enhanced abort signal with registration and promise support
-- [TimeSpan](/api/timespan) - Time interval representation for precise time management
+- **TimeSpan** - Time interval representation for precise time management
-- [AbortError](/api/abort-error) - Error thrown when operations are aborted
+- **AbortError** - Error thrown when operations are aborted
-- [AbortRegistration](/api/abort-registration) - Registration for abort signal callbacks
+- **AbortRegistration** - Registration for abort signal callbacks

+For detailed API documentation, please refer to the [README](https://github.com/nodelibraries/enhanced-abort-controller#readme) file in the repository.

 ## Quick Links